How We Made $2,750 Extra This Month #2017FlipChallenge

 Bonus Extras

-On top of the extra income, I did a few things which saved money.
-While I am a huge advocate for finding ways to make more, saving money and money management is crucial to financial success.
+On top of the extra income, we did a few things which saved money.

 1. Refunds – $755

-Their customer service was atrocious both in-store and on the phone, so I won’t be ordering from them again.
+Their customer service was atrocious both in-store and on the phone, so we won’t be ordering from them again.

 2. Reduced Rent – $600

-Long story, essentially I was interstate most of this month and did not have to pay rent in Melbourne because of it.
-I paid a nominal amount where I am staying but this saved me another $600.
+Long story, essentially, we were interstate most of this month and did not have to pay rent in Melbourne because of it.

 Problems This Month

 We all hit a roadblock at some point.
-This month I had a few problems which reduced what I could do.
-I think it’s important to acknowledge and learn from these issues.
+This month we had a few problems which reduced what we could do.

 1. Issues in my Personal Life